-In constructing this below-ground space, loading docks, designated areas for delivery and trader vehicles will be created, in addition to below-ground storage, cool rooms and operations areas and new facilities for traders, including toilets and showers.
-Below-ground customer car parking will also be explored.
+Loading docks, designated areas for delivery and trader vehicles will be created, in addition to below-ground storage, cool rooms and operations areas and new facilities for traders, including toilets and showers.
+Belowground customer car parking will also be explored.

-We'll also turn our attention to the environmental sustainability of the market precinct, with a focus on maximising energy efficiency, reducing waste, and promoting climate resilience.
+We'll turn our attention to the environmental sustainability of the market precinct, with a focus on maximising energy efficiency, reducing waste, and promoting climate resilience.
 This will be done by incorporating renewable energy, state-of-the-art recycling and waste management facilities and water saving initiatives in design, construction and operation.
 We also want to encourage biodiversity by introducing more trees and plants across the market precinct.